 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 "One of the things I suggest in the book is that kids should be starting on social media much younger," he says.
 And, play more video games with your kids, too.

 After Shapiro's divorce, he found himself solo parenting two little boys (now 11 and 13) who were obsessed with video games.
 He started playing the games simply as a way to connect with them.
 Then he discovered connections between the emotional catharsis and interactive storytelling on the screen, and thinkers like Carl Jung and Plato.
-He came to realize that part of his job as a parent was to help his children make sense of their online experiences, and to teach them how to uphold enduring values in the new world they are living in.
+He came to realize that part of his job as a parent was to help his children make sense of their online experiences and teach them how to uphold enduring values in the new world they are living in.

-Now, he thinks about the intersection of child development and digital media as a senior fellow for the Joan Ganz Cooney Center at Sesame Workshop, and Nonresident Fellow in the Center for Universal Education at the Brookings Institution.
+Now, he thinks about the intersection of child development and digital media as a senior fellow for the Joan Ganz Cooney Center at Sesame Workshop and nonresident fellow in the Center for Universal Education at the Brookings Institution.

-Jordan Shapiro spoke to NPR about his new book and approach.
+Shapiro spoke to NPR about his new book and approach.
 The following interview has been shortened and edited for clarity.

 You teach the core curriculum at Temple University and helped adapt it to an online version.
 How do your studies inform your thinking about YouTube and Facebook?

 My background is ancient philosophy.
 I think we have very few new values.
 I love the old stuff — Plato and Homer.
 All the world's great religions have tons of wisdom to offer us in a changing world.
 We need to figure out how to apply how they lived to a very different time and place.
-If you look historically — let's say, every hundred years, there's these huge transitions that require giant adaptations so [the old ways] are still meaningful.
+If you look historically — let's say every hundred years, there's these huge transitions that require giant adaptations so [the old ways] are still meaningful.

 You talk in the book about how a lot of expert advice focuses on simply limiting the screens, but that doesn't help us teach our kids how to make that kind of transition or that adaptation, to interact ethically in the digital world.